Services

 There are aspects of this that we as Americans are familiar with as well, such as chicken noodle soup when you are sick.
 It is important to take season and climate into consideration when making food choices so that you use your body’s resources instead of going against them.
 For example, very cold foods are hard on the digestive fire, so you only want to consume them in the middle of the day when the temperature outside is at its peak and your body is most awake and thus warm.

 Unlike a lot of Western style dieting advice, at Common Ground Wellness, we start by having clients add in certain food items before advising them to cut other foods out.
-In addition, we offer a food based cleanse twice a year, in the spring and fall, to spend more time learning about healthy eating habits and getting recipe ideas to incorporate into your daily life that are sustainable and not a crash course diet.
+In addition, we offer a food-based cleanse course, focused on healthy eating habits.
+It includes a 10-day reset as well as recipe ideas to incorporate into your daily life that are sustainable, not a crash course diet.
 See our 10-day Cleanse Course.

 Photo of a wooden table with herbs and flowers on it